bun913/please-write-ignore-reason/README.md

 ### Brakeman.ignore

-Please write the your GitHub actions workflow file as follows:
+Please write the your GitHub Actions workflow file as follows:

 ```yaml
 jobs: